momento00/poketwo-autocatcher/README.md

 Zeta v1.3 is fully open-source and free to use!
 We only charge for premium services:
 * **Captcha Solves**: Available at [GraceShop](https://graceshop.mysellauth.com)
+    - Get Free 100 Solves by giving a Star to our Zeta ( Create A ticket in Support Server to claim)
 * **AI Catching**: Available by contacting `momento.de` (99.7%+ accuracy including new forms)

 <h2 align="left">Configurations</h2>